Adding 3D Objects

 You can use pre-built models, import external assets, or even create custom objects to bring your vision to life.

-Important: File Size Limitations
+Important: File Size Recommendations

 🔹 To publish projects to the Metaverse, ensure your projects stay within the 128MB size limit.